HewlettPackard/Docker-SimpliVity/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 - `playbooks/kube-prometheus/prometheus.yml`
 - `playbooks/kube-prometheus/grafana.yml`

-You can choose not to install certain components by commenting out the appropriate line in the wrapper playbook.
+You can choose not to install certain components, such as `node-exporter` or `kube-state-metrics`,  by commenting out the appropriate line in the wrapper playbook.

 ## Prometheus Operator
 The Prometheus Operator makes running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.
 For more information on Prometheus Operator, see https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html.